AWegnerGitHub/awegnergithub.github.io-content/2022_10_18_beginners_building_environment.md

 ## Future learning Goal

 I did find that I need to learn more about rendering a scene in the future.
 My initial output was grainy.
-It looked compressed and I was a little saddened to see that environment that I spend so much time in look so...2005 in how it was output.
+It looked compressed and I was a little saddened to see that environment that I spent so much time in look so...2005 in how it was output.
 I did manage to make it a little better.
 This is a three camera clip of my result.

 ::: youtube l4i1V2OMnUs